Overview

 Difficult to scale

-As the organization grows so does the language, there's more opportunities to miss adding new words and keeping old unused ones, leaving new employees confused.
+As the organization grows so does the language, there's more opportunities to miss adding new words and keeping old unused ones.
+What are the rules when adding new acronyms?
+Without consistent treatment you end up with mixed results how reliable it is.

 Opportunity